-The Iraqi Ministry of Oil has historically disputed the validity of PSCs entered into with the KRG; Oryx Petroleum cannot be certain that it has valid and enforceable title to its Hawler license area in the Kurdistan Region.
+The Iraqi Ministry of Oil has historically disputed the validity of PSCs entered into with the KRG; Forza Petroleum cannot be certain that it has valid and enforceable title to its Hawler license area in the Kurdistan Region.

-Oryx Petroleum has interests in a license in the Kurdistan Region pursuant to a PSC with the KRG.
-Although management believes that Oryx Petroleum has good title to the Hawler license area and the rights to explore for and produce oil from the license area, the Iraqi Ministry of Oil has historically disputed the validity of the KRG's PSCs.
+Forza Petroleum has interests in a license in the Kurdistan Region pursuant to a PSC with the KRG.
+Although management believes that Forza Petroleum has good title to the Hawler license area and the rights to explore for and produce oil from the license area, the Iraqi Ministry of Oil has historically disputed the validity of the KRG's PSCs.
 In the past, the Iraqi Ministry of Oil has delivered notices to operators of licenses in the Kurdistan Region challenging the enforceability of contracts entered into with the KRG without the approval of the Iraqi Federal Government.
-As a result, the right and title of Oryx Petroleum to its Hawler license area in the Kurdistan Region is uncertain and may be invalid if the Iraqi Federal Government successfully intervenes, which would have a Material Adverse Effect.
+As a result, the right and title of Forza Petroleum to its Hawler license area in the Kurdistan Region is uncertain and may be invalid if the Iraqi Federal Government successfully intervenes, which would have a Material Adverse Effect.
 Although the Iraqi Federal Government has introduced several bills since 2007 to federally regulate the Iraqi oil and gas industry, none has yet been enacted into law.
+Though, it was recently announced that the Iraqi Ministry of Oil has approved a final version of the Federal Oil and Gas Law, which will now be forwarded to the Council of Ministers for consideration before being referred to the Parliament.
 The timing, content and validity of any laws that may be enacted by the Iraqi Federal Government to regulate the Iraqi oil and gas industry remain unclear.
 The jurisdictional dispute between the Iraqi Federal Government and the KRG over awarding interests in oil assets may also lead to competing claims by contractors that have entered into licenses with different authorities covering overlapping areas.

-The above risks have been heightened since the Kurdistan Region held an independence referendum on September 25, 2017.
-Immediately after the vote, the Iraqi Federal Government, which considers the referendum as unconstitutional, took a series of actions against the Kurdistan Region, including restricting air travel, banking and telecommunications, asserting control over international border crossings and taking military action to re-establish historical Kurdistan Region borders.
-During this period, the Corporation has been able to maintain operations without material impact and has continued to receive payment in full for all crude oil delivered and sold through the Kurdistan Region Export Pipeline.
+The above risks were heightened following an independence referendum held by the Kurdistan Region on September 25, 2017.
+Immediately after the vote, the Iraqi Federal Government, which considered the referendum unconstitutional, took a series of actions against the Kurdistan Region, including restricting air travel, banking and telecommunications, asserting control over international border crossings and taking military action to re-establish historical Kurdistan Region borders.
 While relations subsequently normalized and the Kurdistan Region and the Iraqi Federal Government have engaged in negotiations to resolve open disputes between the two levels of government, it is not clear what impact, if any, this will have on PSCs entered into by the KRG or the management of the oil and gas industry in the Kurdistan Region.
+Annually, the Kurdistan Region and the Iraqi Federal Government re-negotiate the Kurdistan Region's share of federal funds.
+It is often a protracted process and there is no certainty regarding what concessions may be required by the KRG in the future in exchange for such funds.